WGLab/doc-ANNOVAR/web-annovar/tutorial.md

  The details of them could be found by clicking the 'Zoom in' button following each input element.

-<span class="text-primary">NOTICE: If you use the custom filtering option, please at least choose a filter step in
-          the section below, or use a control file. </span>
+          NOTICE: If you use the custom filtering option, please at least choose a filter step in the section below, or use a control file. </span>

 #### Reference Genome